JacobLotz/ObservadoScraper/README.md

 This script has been tested for python3.

 # Setting the path to the chromedriver
-You have to set the path to the chromedriver in config.py.
+You have to set the path to the chromedriver in config.py in the home folder.
 Example:
 `chromedriverpath = "/home/user/Documents/prog/chromedriver"`

 # Running the code